Enter email for instant 15% discount code & free shipping

 All of the Barking Dog Alarm Main Units mentioned in these instructions are identical with the exception of the brand name and model.
 They are designed to see through wood; glass; brick; plastic; and other barriers.
 During setup, keep in mind that the Main Unit will NOT see through metal and there may be reduced or no penetration through ultra-thick barriers; objects that contain rebar; metal window coatings; chicken wire and any other metal that is hidden in the wall.
 If you have an issue, adding an outdoor adjustable motion sensor should get around the problem.

-The Radar Wave/Microwave sensor is very sensitive and just like a real dog, when armed, it will activate at anything that it sees moving, including plant leaves; heavy rain; large insects; and curtains.
+The Radar Wave/Microwave sensor is very sensitive and just like a real dog, when armed, it will activate at anything that it sees moving, including plant leaves; heavy rain; large insects; computer fans and curtains.
 The sensor will see movement from all sides, however only the Battery Side is designed to see through objects.
 The other sides have a reduced range and may activate the unit when you get close to it.

 When set to bark, the Main Unit will give warning barks if it sees motion.
 If the motion continues the barking will get more vicious until the main unit no longer sees movement.
 The main unit will work best if it can continuously see a person as they walk toward it.
 The main unit can also be set to chime or siren.